brettkromkamp/contextualise/README.md

     DATABASE_FILE = "contextualise.db"

-Save the file in, for example, your home directory with the file name ``settings.cfg``.
+Save the file in, for example, your **home** directory with the file name ``settings.cfg``.
 Once you have saved the file, open a terminal and export the following environment variable:

-    $ export CONTEXTUALISE_SETTINGS=/home/brettk/settings.cfg
+    $ export CONTEXTUALISE_SETTINGS=$HOME/settings.cfg

-The ``CONTEXTUALISE_SETTINGS`` environment variable is the path to the ``settings.cfg`` file you created (and saved) previously.
-In the example above, ``/home/brettk`` is my home directory and that is where I have saved the settings file.
+The ``CONTEXTUALISE_SETTINGS`` environment variable is the path to the ``settings.cfg`` file you have just created.

 Flask's built-in server is not suitable for production purposes.
 However, it is straightforward to run Contextualise using [Gunicorn](https://gunicorn.org/), a Python [WSGI](https://en.wikipedia.org/wiki/Web_Server_Gateway_Interface) HTTP server.
 To run Contextualise do: